-Crafton Hills College offers you a choice of more than twenty-five occupational programs.
-Some of these programs lead to associate degrees; others lead to certificates of achievement; and some offer a choice of degree or certificate, depending on the level of expertise attained.
+Crafton Hills College offers you a large variety of occupational programs.
+Some of these programs lead to associate degrees; others lead to certificates of achievement, and some offer a choice of degree or certificate, depending on the level of expertise attained.
 For listings and descriptions of specific programs, see Section III, Transfer and Associate Degree Programs, and Section IV, Occupational Certificate Programs.